26 Best Day Trips from Tokyo

 Nomizo Falls (also known as Kameiwa Cave) is a scenic nature spot located within Shimizu Keiryu Park in Kimitsu City, Chiba Prefecture.
 The astonishing scenery of the arch cave and the waterfall went sensationally viral on social media in recent years, and became a favourite spot for photographers.
 This waterfall and cave are so magical and fairytale-like as if they came from the world of Studio Ghibli films.

 What an incredible way to watch the sunrise!
 Enjoy the sky trip by the hot air balloon and see the gorgeous view of the rural area just outside of Tokyo.
 In order to see the sunrise, the activity is held only early morning from 4am to 6am depending on the season.

 Find the best day trips from Tokyo by season!

 Did you enjoy the list??
-If you are travelling in Tokyo, make sure to spare 1–2 days to explore beautiful neighbour cities!
-For more idea about travelling in Tokyo and around, you may wanna check out these articles listed below, too!
+If you are visiting Tokyo, make sure to spare 1–2 days to explore beautiful neighbour cities!
+For more information about travelling in Tokyo and around, you may wanna check out these articles listed below, too!